zhou-dong/elevator-control-system/README.md

 #### Solution 1:

-- Use a `score` indicate how much match of a elevator to passenger.
+- Use a `score` indicate how much match of a elevator to request.

 #### Disadvantage 2: